August 25, 2021

 In response to a growing number of borrower complaints on scare tactics employed by debt collectors, the federal government passed The Fair Debt Collection Practices Act (FDCPA), which outlines strict rules debt collectors must follow in all their communications.
 While the FDCPA does not make it illegal for debt collectors to communicate with your family members, it does place strict limits on what they can say.

 Under the FDCPA, debt collectors are only legally allowed to contact your family members to locate you, but not to collect your debt.
-Additionally, the law allows debt collectors to only contact each of your family members one time.
+Additionally, the law allows debt collectors to contact each of your family members only once.
 The only exception to this rule is if they believe the information provided to them by one of your family members was false.

 Legally, there are only a handful of situations in which it is legal for debt collectors to discuss your debt with a family member.
 In accordance with the FDCPA, debt collectors can only discuss your student loan debt with the following entities: